ZEFIRO-PoliTo/MDO/structures_and_materials/fuselage/docs/Task2_VolumeDistribution.md

     If input fuselage available: **Run (`Volumes.py`) -> output: (`configs/`)**

+    **U_SAMPLES** Longitudinal samples, higher value -> more precise -> slower **W_SAMPLES** Circumferential samples, higher value -> more precise -> slower

    1. Generate a new fuselage using (`Fuselage.py`) or load an existent fuselage VSP3 file
-   2. Extract fuselage bounds: compute fuselage bounding box, sample cross-sections along the longitudinal axis (X), and interpolate local radii (radius_y, radius_z) for placement.
+   2. Extract fuselage bounds:
+      - The fuselage is divided into U_SAMPLES longitudinal sections, and for each section, W_SAMPLES points are sampled around the circumference using vsp.CompPnt01().
+      - These points are used to compute the center and maximum radii of each cross-section, capturing the real fuselage shape for volume placement
    3. For each of the 10 volumes :
          - Randomly determine ellipsoid size within specified min/max limits.
-         - Generate a valid position inside the fuselage considering taper ( the gradual reduction of the shape) and safety margins.
+         - Generate a valid position inside the fuselage considering considering the local fuselage shape and safety margins.
          - Check collisions with already placed volumes.
          - Place the volume in OpenVSP.
    4. Repeat the above for the number of configurations specified (default 10).